Trump denies calling US war dead 'losers,' 'suckers'

 “I would be willing to swear on anything that I never said that about our fallen heroes,” Trump told the reporters, gathered on the tarmac in the dark.
 “There is nobody that respects them more.
 No animal — nobody — what animal would say such a thing?”

-Trump also reiterated the White House explanation of why he didn’t visit the cemetery.
-“The helicopter could not fly,” he said, because of the rain and fog.
-“The Secret Service told me you can’t do it. … They would never have been able to get the police and everybody else in line to have a president go through a very crowded, very congested area.”
+Trump also denied calling the late Arizona Sen. John McCain, a decorated Navy officer who was a prisoner of war in Vietnam, a “loser” after his Aug.
+2018 death.

+In 2015, shortly after launching his presidential candidacy, Trump publicly blasted McCain, saying “He’s not a war hero.”
+He added, “I like people who weren’t captured.”
+At the time, Trump also shared a news article on Twitter calling McCain a “loser.”

-“It’s sad the depths that people will go to during a lead-up to a presidential campaign to try to smear somebody,” White House Chief of Staff Mark Meadows said.
+“It’s sad the depths that people will go to during a lead-up to a presidential campaign to try to smear somebody,” said White House Chief of Staff Mark Meadows Thursday.

 Secretary of State Mike Pompeo told “Fox & Friends” on Friday that he was with the president for a good part of the trip to France.
 “I never heard him use the words that are described in that article,” Pompeo said.